Modular many-valued semantics for combined logics: Logics and their combination

 When $\Sigma_0\subseteq\Sigma$ and $\tuple{\Sigma_0,R_0}$ is a calculus, it is immediate that ${\propto_{\tuple{\Sigma_0,R_0}}^{\Sigma}}={\propto_{\tuple{\Sigma,R_0}}}$, that is, the extension of $\tuple{\Sigma_0,\propto_{R_0}}$ to $\Sigma$ is precisely $\tuple{\Sigma,\propto_{R_0}}$.

 Combining calculi at this level is quite simple, as has been known for a long time in the single-conclusion case~\cite{me}.
-The logic associated to joining the rules of two calculi is precisely the combination of the logics defined by each calculi.
+The logic associated to joining the rules of two calculi is precisely the combination of the logics defined by each calculi, as we show next.

 \begin{proposition} Let $\textrm{type}\in\{\textrm{single},\textrm{multiple}\}$.